 - Rich in calcium.
 This includes dairy products, green leafy vegetables, broccoli, kale, and fortified orange juice and breakfast cereals.

 - Low in phosphorus-rich items.
-This means avoiding carbonated soft drinks, which contain phosphorus in the form of phosphoric acid.
-Eggs and meats also tend to be high in phosphorus.
+This means avoiding carbonated soft drinks, which contain phosphorus in the form of phosphoric acid, and limiting eggs and meats.

-In some cases, when you need immediate relief of symptoms, your doctor may recommend hospitalization to administer calcium by intravenous (IV) infusion.
+If you need immediate symptom relief, your doctor may recommend hospitalization to administer calcium by intravenous (IV) infusion.
 These IV infusions may be important if you're having severe spasms associated with tetany.
-After hospital discharge, you can continue to take calcium and vitamin D as an oral supplement.
+After hospital discharge, you can continue to take calcium and vitamin D orally.

-Because hypoparathyroidism is a long-lasting (chronic) disorder, treatment strategies are generally recommended for the rest of your life, along with regular blood tests to determine whether calcium in particular is at normal levels.
+Because hypoparathyroidism is a long-lasting (chronic) disorder, treatment generally is lifelong, as are regular blood tests to determine whether calcium in particular is at normal levels.
 Your doctor will adjust your dose of supplemental calcium if your blood-calcium levels rise or fall.

-Most people who are treated for hypoparathyroidism can keep their symptoms under control if they continue to receive treatment long term.
+Most people who are treated for hypoparathyroidism can keep their symptoms under control if they continue to receive treatment.
 Early diagnosis and treatment can help prevent complications of hypoparathyroidism, some of which are permanent.